cloud-gov/federalist.18f.gov/pages/using-federalist.md

 ## Going live with a site

 The following requires elevated access to Amazon Web Services.
 When you're ready to go live with a Federalist site, **[contact the Federalist team](https://github.com/18F/federalist/issues/new), and we will configure the following settings for you**.

-Here is an overview of the process to set up a domain to work with Federalist.

-Going live with a site generally consists of 1) setting a custom domain in Federalist, 2) setting up a CloudFront distribution to route to Federalist, and 3) setting your DNS provider to route to that distribution.

-### 1. Setting a custom domain in Federalist

-Follow the instructions for setting a custom domain in the [previous section](#managing-site-settings).
-After setting a site's domain on the settings form, take note of the Custom Domain origin.
-This is the URL at which Federalist hosts your site.
-To use a custom domain, you'll need to route your domain to this origin URL.

-### 2. Setting up a CloudFront distribution

-[AWS CloudFront](https://aws.amazon.com/cloudfront/) distributions are an easy way to route requests to a Federalist website.
-They also provide a way to upload a certificate for HTTPS support.

-1. Create a new "web" distribution
-2. Paste the Custom Domain origin from Federalist in the Origin Domain Name field.
-Focusing on the next field on the form will automatically parse the Custom Domain origin into the name and Origin Path fields, as well as populating an Origin ID.
-3. The Origin Protocol Policy should be `HTTP Only`
-4. The Viewer Protocol Policy should be `Redirect HTTP to HTTPS`
-5. Set Object Caching to `Customize` and enter `0` for the three TTL fields
-6. Set the Alternate Domain Names (CNAMEs) field to include the custom domains for your site.
-For subdomains, this is usually one value, such as `example.agency.gov`.
-For root domains, this is usually takes the form of `example.com, www.example.gov`.
-7. Set a custom SSL Certificate.
-See [Amazon's documentation](http://docs.aws.amazon.com/console/cloudfront/custom-ssl-certificate) for more information.
-8. Save the settings and wait for the changes to take effect, which can take up to 30 minutes.
-You will see a Domain Name for your origin, like `d2q5lcXXXXX.cloudfront.net`.
-Save this domain name for the next step.

-### 3. Setting up a DNS record

-Now that you have a domain for your site from CloudFront, the last step is to set your DNS provider to point to this domain.
-At 18F, we generally use AWS Route 53 for this.
-If the domain is owned by another agency, create a new hosted zone in Route 53 and request that the agency set the `NS` records for the domain to those provided by Route 53 for the hosted zone.

-For subdomains, set a CNAME record in Route 53 (or another DNS provider) to point to the Domain Name value provided by CloudFront.

-For root domains, you need to use a DNS provide like AWS Route 53 that supports `Alias` records.
-In Route 53, add a new `A` record set to your hosted zone as an `Alias` that points to the CloudFront distribution.

-Once this setting propagates, your site will be available at the custom domain.